hk-kumawat/C-hash-Mini-Projects/README.md

 <br>

 - **Font Color Dialogue**:
-  Lets users select and change the font color of text elements. 🎨
+  It lets users select and change the font and the color of text elements. 🎨

   ![Font Color Dialogue](screenshots/font_color.png)